Nicolas Pépé: Arsenal

-On 1 August 2019, it was announced that Pépé had joined Premier League club Arsenal in a club-record fee of €79 million (£72 million), eclipsing the previous record of €62 million for Pierre-Emerick Aubameyang.
+On 1 August 2019, it was announced that Pépé had joined Premier League club Arsenal in a then club-record fee of €80 million (£72 million), eclipsing the previous record of €62 million for Pierre-Emerick Aubameyang.
 Upon signing for Arsenal, he was handed the number 19 shirt.

 Pépé made his Arsenal debut in a 1–0 away win over Newcastle United on 11 August, as a substitute for Reiss Nelson in the 71st minute.
 His first start for the club came two weeks later in a 3–1 loss to Liverpool, in which he played the full 90 minutes.
 He scored his first Arsenal goal, from the penalty spot, in the team's 3–2 home win over Aston Villa on 22 September.
 He scored his first European goals in Arsenal's UEFA Europa League 3–2 home win over Vitória de Guimarães on 24 October, two free-kicks.

 On 1 January 2020, Pépé scored Arsenal's first goal in a 2–0 home victory over Manchester United, marking new head-coach Mikel Arteta's first win.
 On 16 February, Pépé scored once and assisted twice in a 4–0 win over Newcastle United.
 On 28 June, he scored his first FA Cup goal in a 2–1 away win against Sheffield United in the quarter-finals, giving Arsenal the lead in the 25th minute from the penalty spot.
 On 1 August, he played the whole 90 minutes of the FA Cup Final match against Chelsea to win his first club trophy as an Arsenal player, contributing the assist for Aubameyang's second goal.

-On 22 November 2020, Pépé received the first red card of his career in a 0–0 away draw against Leeds United after clashing heads with Ezgjan Alioski in the 51st minute.
+Pépé received the first red card of his career on 22 November 2020 in a 0–0 away draw against Leeds United after clashing heads with Ezgjan Alioski in the 51st minute.
 On 2 February 2021, he beat two defenders before scoring in a game against Wolverhampton Wanderers; that goal was later voted as Goal of the Month for February on Arsenal's official website.

 On 24 February 2022, Pépé scored his first goal of the 2021–22 Premier League season in a 2–1 win against Wolverhampton with an 82nd-minute strike, and was instrumental in the buildup of forcing an own goal in the 95th minute to cap a late comeback.

-Nice (loan)

-On 25 August 2022, Pépé joined Ligue 1 club Nice on loan for the remainder of the 2022–23 season without an option to buy.
+Pépé played 112 games over all competitions for Arsenal, scoring 27 goals.
+He took no part in the start of the 2022–23 season in his last month at the club.
+On 25 August 2022, he joined Ligue 1 club Nice on loan for the remainder of the 2022–23 season without an option to buy.

+Trabzonspor

+Pépé moved to Süper Lig side Trabzonspor on 8 September 2023.
+He departed Arsenal on a free transfer, having had one year left on his contract.